ColinFrankish/CV/README.md

 * To help the Supervisor run the sales team, and to be in charge in their absence.
 * To maintain a high level of personal sales, to lead by example.

-November 2001- April 2003 Senior Sales Consultant, Worldwide Sales.
+August 1999 - April 2003 Sales Consultant, Worldwide Sales.

-* To maintain top level sales and provide an example for Junior Consultants.
+* Consistently attained top sales figures, while working from Junior to Senior role.

-August 1999- November 2001.
-Junior Sales Consultant, Worldwide Sales.

-1996-1999
-* Spent 3 years working and travelling in Europe and the USA after university.

 And finally..